Hole – two meanings of the same word

 more about bunkers …

 A fairway and other areas with grass or other vegetation constitute the general area.
 Fairways are the routes between teeing areas and putting greens.
 Short mowed grass facilitates second and subsequent shots.
-Outside the fairway (rough) the grass is moved taller.
-Some areas are covered with unmaintained grass (extreme rough) or brushwood.
+Outside the fairway the grass is moved taller and called “rough”.

 Hole in birdie book

 Courses often publish birdie books where all holes are shown and accurately described.
 Golfers can find there all the distances to key points, hazards, ambushes as well as local Pro recomendations.
-An example of a hole described in a birdie book is shown below.
+See below an example of a birdie book printed by the Postolowo GC in Poland which shows the shape, details and the distances of the hole.

 update: March 2021